AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

 ## Chart

-Depending on your task, with AnyChart, you can plot the following types on a Scatter plot: Line, Spline, Marker and Bubble charts.
-To start the creation of Scatter chart you need use **.scatterChart()** method.
+Depending on your task you can plot the following types on a Scatter plot: Line, Spline, Marker and Bubble charts.
+To start the creation of Scatter chart you need create chart using **.scatterChart()** method.

 ```
   var chart = anychart.scatterChart();